HL7/CardX-HTN-MNG/input/pagecontent/index.md

 Hypertension affects an estimated 1.28 billion adults aged 30-79 years and is the leading cause of premature death and cardiovascular disease internationally.
 Less than half of adults with hypertension are diagnosed and treated and only 1 in 5 adults with hypertension have it under control [^1].
 A self-measured blood pressure (SMBP) approach, referring to the regular measurement of blood pressure by the patient outside the clinical setting, can help clinicians better diagnose and manage hypertension [^2].
 A standardized approach to hypertension management that emphasizes capturing data once and reusing it for multiple purposes will increase the proportion of patients treated to goal, improve clinical outcomes, reduce clinician burden, and enable more complete and accurate reporting.
 The objective of the CardX Hypertension Management Implementation Guide (CardX HTN IG) is to improve HTN diagnosis, management, and outcomes by facilitating the collection and exchange of data from widely implemented SMBP programs.
 Compared to the traditional approach of only measuring blood pressure in the clinical setting, this could help more patients reach their target BPs.

 This FHIR Implementation Guide (IG) aligns with and harmonizes existing work to create a vendor-agnostic set of data exchange standards that enable interoperable, scalable, and accessible hypertension management.
-Due to the global prevalence of hypertension, this IG is adopting a universal realm approach, aiming to provide a comprehensive and consistent framework for healthcare information exchange across diverse geographic regions and healthcare systems.
-The IG provides FHIR profiles, extensions, and value sets to represent, query for, and exchange data for evidence-based management of hypertension.
+Due to the global prevalence of hypertension, this IG adopts a universal realm approach, aiming to provide a comprehensive and consistent framework for healthcare information exchange across diverse geographic regions and healthcare systems.
+The IG defines FHIR profiles, extensions, and value sets to represent, query for, and exchange data for evidence-based management of hypertension.
 The CardX Hypertension Management IG includes profiles to represent self-measured blood pressure monitoring data and associated metadata.
 These profiles support the hypertension management workflow by providing a meaningful exchange of blood pressure data between devices, third-party patient-facing health management platforms (identified here as personal health intermediaries), and clinical Electronic Health Record Systems or patient portals.
 This will allow self-measured blood pressure readings to be sent directly to the physician at pre-defined intervals.
 In future iterations, this Implementation Guide will include additional evidence-based elements to support hypertension management, enabling bi-directional data exchange between patients and clinicians to manage hypertension.

 ### Potential Impact